 Most black-and-white photographers usually do different genres according to their interest, however there are some genres that are more, let’s say suitable for black-and-white than others.
 So, the goal of this article and the next one is to cover some of these genres from the perspective of black-and-white in order to hopefully inspire you to start covering those genres in your own work.

 Having said that, in this topic I’ll cover black-and-white landscape photography.
-In general the history of landscape photography has been a sequence of photographers that specialize on capturing color grandiose scenic images.
+In general, the history of landscape photography has been a sequence of photographers that specialize in capturing color grandiose scenic images.

 Most landscape photographers shoot color, which is an obvious choice as they really want to convey that grandiose, majestic sentiment of those paramount landscapes such as the typical images of the Grand Canyon that many times are intimately attached to color.

 So, is landscape photography really suitable for black-and-white?
 If you think that one of the greatest landscape photographers, Ansel Adams shoot black-and-white, probably the answer would be a definitive yes, but I’m sure that if Adams were alive, he would shoot color.
 So, in my opinion, the magnificence of the typical paramount landscape is very difficult to convey through a black-and-white image.